Understanding DSTs

 Due Diligence Steps Before Investing in a DST

-- Work with your financial advisor to evaluate if a DST aligns with your:
+- Work closely with your financial advisor to determine if a DST aligns with your:

 - Income generation goals

-Remember, the suitability of a DST depends on your personal financial situation.
-Don't hesitate to reach out to a professional for guidance.
+Remember, the suitability of a DST is entirely dependent on your personal financial circumstances and risk tolerance.

 How a DST Might Fit into Your Investment Portfolio